langurmonkey/website-source/README.md

 ---

-Example [Hugo] website using GitLab Pages.
+My website in GitLab Pages.

 Learn more about GitLab Pages at https://pages.gitlab.io and the official documentation http://doc.gitlab.com/ee/pages/README.html.